KhryptorGraphics/blockchain-explorer/README.md

 bcmanager/docker/explorer$ docker-compose up postgres-provider.diid.network
 ```

+#Phase 3:
-Note: open a new window and run within the __blockchain-explorer__ repository
+Note: Open a new window and run within the __blockchain-explorer__ repository.
+These install commands must be run when a new branch is started or a navigated to.

 1. Install the required packages in the blockchain-explorer repository.
 By executing the following commands: